 One of the professional services he provides includes: Chapter 7 Bankruptcy

-Salem New Hampshire Chapter 7 Bankruptcy Attorney
+New Hampshire and Massachusetts Chapter 7 Bankruptcy Attorney

 Law Office of Attorney Robert H. Prince Services

-Bankruptcy in New Hampshire, Massachusetts, and Maine.
+Bankruptcy in New Hampshire and Massachusetts.

 Keep in mind that Chapter 7 doesn’t free you from all your debts; child support, alimony, school loans, and other certain items cannot be discharged, for instance.
-Moreover, if you fail the New Hampshire means test, you may be ineligible to file for Chapter 7 bankruptcy.
+Moreover, if you fail the New Hampshire or Massachusetts means test, you may be ineligible to file for Chapter 7 bankruptcy.
 Due to the many complications you can encounter during this process, you should highly consider the legal guidance and representation of an experienced New Hampshire bankruptcy attorney.

 Are You Eligible For Chapter 7 Bankruptcy

 When filing for bankruptcy, perhaps the most common question is, “Do I file for Chapter 7 or Chapter 13 bankruptcy.”
 In many bankruptcy cases, Chapter 7 is more attractive because it avoids payment plans and lets you discharge your debts much quicker.
-On the other hand, under Chapter 7 bankruptcy, you may ruin for credit for some time and lose property that is not exempt from sale.
+On the other hand, under Chapter 7 bankruptcy, you may ruin your credit for some time and lose property that is not exempt from sale.

 If you decide Chapter 7 is right for you, one of the first steps is to take the “Means Test.”
 Essentially, this test determines if you are unable to reasonably pay your tests by gauging your income against the state median.
-If your income is less than the state median—the specific number often depends on the size of the household—you may file for Chapter 7.
+If your income is less than the state median — the specific number often depends on the size of the household — you may file for Chapter 7.
 If your income is too high, according to the test, you may have to file for Chapter 13 bankruptcy.

 Benefits and Disadvantages of Chapter 7 Bankruptcy

 The first thing you should know about a Chapter 7 bankruptcy is that it will stay on your credit report for up to 10 years (a Chapter 13 bankruptcy only remains on your credit report for up to 7 years).
 Furthermore, by filing for Chapter 7, you will lose some property.
 New Hampshire allows residents to choose between federal state exemptions, however, and you can somewhat control the property that you will lose.
-Some New Hampshire exceptions include:
+Some New Hampshire exemptions include: